-In these cases, the Curriculum Manager will check the assessment records and the video recording to ensure the accuracy of scores and procedures may may issue an additional rating.
+In these cases, the Assistant Director will check the assessment records and the video recording to ensure the accuracy of scores and procedures may may issue an additional rating.
 If there was a mistake, you may be eligible to take the test again.
 If there was no mistake and you want to take the test again, you must pay a test administration fee of $120.

 Section 4Registering for TOPSS

 Your department will register you for a TOPSS testing session.
 We typically offer testing before the start of the semester in August and January, at the end of the semester in December and May, and in June and July.
 Some departments may request that you register yourself.